-Each year a selection of LGBTQ+ identified filmmakers are identified and supported as part of the BFI NETWORK @ Flare Mentorship in partnership with BAFTA.
+Each year a selection of LGBTQ+ identified filmmakers are supported as part of the BFI NETWORK @ Flare Mentorship in partnership with BAFTA.

 After three very successful years, the 2018 mentorship programme is offering six emerging LGBTQ+ identified filmmakers based in the UK the opportunity to develop industry knowledge, professional connections, their passion for cinema and an overview of LGBTQ+ features entering the marketplace.

 - A minimum of four one-to-one meetings with your mentor, a senior figure in the UK film industry